-Can a person be nearsighted in one eye and farsighted in the other?
+Can you be nearsighted in one eye and farsighted in the other?

 In anisometropia, both eyes may be nearsighted, both may be farsighted, or one eye is nearsighted and the other is farsighted — a more specific condition called antimetropia.

-Though antimetropia technically is the more accurate term when describing one eye being nearsighted and the other being farsighted, many eye care professionals use the term anisometropia for this condition.
+Though antimetropia technically is the more accurate term when describing one eye being nearsighted and the other being farsighted, many eye doctors choose to use the term anisometropia for this condition.

 A person with anisometropia or antimetropia will see noticeably unequal blur in the two eyes at different distances.
 Also, it’s common for uncorrected anisometropia to cause poor depth perception, headaches, dizziness and even nausea.

 When unequal refractive errors are corrected with eyeglasses, a person with anisometropia will notice that objects seen by one eye will look larger or smaller than the same objects viewed by the other eye.
-The difference in image sizes is called aniseikonia.
+This difference in image sizes is called aniseikonia.
 This, too, can cause problems with depth perception, headaches, dizziness and visual discomfort.

 Treatment of anisometropia